odysseycaravels/ranking-scraper/README.md

 # ranking-scraper
 Data scraping workers.
 Designed to be run on-demand or at intervals.

+## Requirements

+* Python 3.6+
+  - See requirements.txt

+For psycopg2, you may have to build from source.
+See: https://www.psycopg.org/docs/install.html

 ## Setup

 0. Create a virtual environment